fellowchrononaut/IMU_Stick_For_PS5/omar/README.md

 # README

-## Objectives
+## Objective

-1. Learn how to interface a microcontroller and digital potentiometer
-2. Develop a program to test link between microcontroller and PS5 expansion port (without additional sensors)
+To develop a script and the hardware necessary to test the link between a microcontroller and the PS5 expansion port.

 ### Parts List